GaIbatorix/Quantum-SVM/README.md

 More information can be found in the conference paper connected to this repository

-📜 G. Cavallaro, D. Willsch, M. Willsch, K. Milchielsen and M. Riedel, “Approching Remote Sensing Image Classification with Ensembles of Support Vector Machines on the D-Wave Quantum Annealer” in the IEEE International Geoscience and Remote Sensing Symposium, 2020 (submitted).
+📜 G. Cavallaro, D. Willsch, M. Willsch, K. Michielsen and M. Riedel, “Approching Remote Sensing Image Classification with Ensembles of Support Vector Machines on the D-Wave Quantum Annealer” in the IEEE International Geoscience and Remote Sensing Symposium, 2020 (submitted).